silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 By default, all requirements files are flushed (deleted) when ?flush querystring parameter is set.
 This can be disabled by setting the `Requirements.disable_flush_combined` config to `true`.

-[alert]
+> [!CAUTION]
-When combining CSS files, take care of relative urls, as these will not be re-written to match the destination location of the resulting combined CSS.
+> When combining CSS files, take care of relative urls, as these will not be re-written to match
-[/alert]
+> the destination location of the resulting combined CSS.

 ### Combined JS files